LukasNiessen/ArchUnitTS/README.md

 - **`inPath(pattern)`** - Pattern is checked against against the full relative path (eg. `src/services/Service.ts`)
 - **`inFolder(pattern)`** - Pattern is checked against the path without filename (eg. `src/services` from `src/services/Service.ts`)

+For the metrics module there is an additional one:

+- **`forClassesMatching(pattern)`** - Pattern is checked against class names.
+The filepath or filename does not matter here

 ### Pattern Types

 We support string patterns and regular expressions.
 String patterns support glob, see below.